Highnotch/Smart-Attendance-System/README.md

 - **Accuracy and Security:** The face recognition algorithm is designed to be accurate and reliable.
 Additionally, the system prioritizes data security, and no images or facial data are stored or shared outside the system.

-## Installation and Setup

-1. Clone the repository to your local machine: